bomonike/bomonike.github.io/ap-compsci.md

    10. Recursion (Computational Thinking)
    <br /><br />

-PROTIP: Almost all the above concepts need to be address among all programming languages, but with different implementations.
+PROTIP: Almost all the above concepts need to be addressed with all programming languages, but with different implementations.

 One concern about CSA is that the programming lack the <strong>context</strong> of building a complete system, which programmers need to do.